ruralocity/everyday_rails_rspec_rails_3_2/README.md

 - `08_features`: Use of Capybara in RSpec feature specs.
 - `09_speedup`: Techniques of running specs more quickly.

-Using Git, you can check out each version by tag; for example:
+Using Git, you can check out each version by name; for example:

     git checkout 03_models